Stewie2K: Career

 Spontaneously flying to Los Angeles at the age of 17 kicked off the competitive career of a young "Stewie2K."
 Yip had garnered attention for his competitive PUG performances and heard rumors of a certain player's professional career soon coming to an end opening the door for Yip.
 He bided his time and waited for said player to relinquish his spot on the team.
 After Sean Gares announced he was leaving Cloud9, the team decided to pick up Yip with Gares' personal recommendation.
 Yip joined Cloud9 on January 11, 2016, as an In-Game Leader.
 He signed the Cloud9 contract a few hours after his 18th birthday.
 His addition was met with criticism from some veteran players.
-Esports journalist, Duncan "Thorin" Shields, questioned Yip's addition to the Cloud9 roster as well as Yip's abilities.

 Yip played for 2 years with Cloud9 and won several tournaments with the team including ESL Pro League Season 4, DreamHack Open Denver 2017 and iBUYPOWER Masters 2017.
 Yip won the ELEAGUE Major: Boston 2018 with Cloud9 after defeating FaZe clan in double overtime on map 3 of the grand final, the first and only major win for a North American roster.
 At the end of March, Yip left Cloud9 for SK Gaming.
 He tried out to replace Epitacio "TACO" de Melo's spot on SK Gaming's active lineup.
 After a three-month period, Made in Brazil (MIBR) signed the SK Gaming roster to play under MIBR's name.

 MIBR traded Yip to Team Liquid for Epitácio "TACO" de Melo and head coach Wilton "zews" Prado in December 2018.

 In December 2019, Yip became the first North American CS:GO player to earn over $1,000,000 in tournament prize money after finishing runner up to Astralis in the ECS Season 8 Finals.
 Yip would go on to win 7 total tournaments with Liquid in 2019.
 Team Liquid's CS:GO team earned $2.31 million in 2019.
 After being removed from Team Liquid's active roster in late 2021, Yip signed with Evil Geniuses in January 2022.

 In July 2022, Yip announced he would be stepping away from competitive Counter-Strike to focus on streaming CS:GO and Valorant for the Evil Geniuses Creator Collective.

+In May 2024, G2 Esports in-game leader, Rasmus "HooXi" Nielsen, was unavailable for IEM Dallas for personal reasons.
+To replace him, G2 recruited Yip as a stand-in.
+The event marked Yip's first LAN event in two years.
+G2 advanced to the final of IEM Dallas, achieving victories over MOUZ, Team Liquid, and FaZe Clan.
+In the final, G2 defeated Vitality 2-1, securing the championship.